PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/instance_segmentation_en.md

         |`score`|`number`|The score of the instance.|
         |`mask`|`object`|The segmentation mask of the instance.|

-        The attributes of `mask` are as follows:
+        The properties of `mask` are as follows:

         | Name | Type | Description |
         |------|------|-------------|